< Go to Backpacking Backpacks

 Cons: Heavy, comfort was only so-so for a pack of its weight.

-The Kelty Coyote was the least expensive pack in the review.
-While it wasn't the highest scoring, it is still a great buy for backpackers, travelers, and trekkers who are on a tight budget.
+The Kelty Coyote is the least expensive pack in the review.
+While it isn't the highest scoring, it is still a great buy for backpackers, travelers, and trekkers who are on a tight budget.
 It is also a great option for growing kids because on top of being the best priced pack in the review, it is also one of the most adjustable and the fabric is super tough.
 It has excellent access and many useful pockets.
 The packs that scored higher generally cost $50-200 extra.

 The Coyote score was just okay in comfort.
 It's fine for lighter loads, but the quality of foam and the design of the shoulder straps and waist belt is not quite as good as on most of the other packs we tested.
 The foam felt mushy, especially after just a few days on a nearly week long trip.
 The foam also seemed to pack out some even after this one trip, something we expect would get worse over time.